-Q: Is the coverage provided by Medicare as good as the coverage I’ve always had from my employer?
+Q: Is the coverage provided by Medicare as good as my employer-sponsored health insurance?

 A: If you enrolled only in Original Medicare, you would almost certainly notice gaps in coverage that you didn’t have under your employer-sponsored insurance (ESI) plan.
-But here’s the thing: the vast majority of Medicare enrollees don’t go with the barebones coverage.
+But most Medicare enrollees don’t go with the barebones coverage.
 Of Original Medicare beneficiaries, 81% have some sort of supplemental coverage (generally Medigap, employer-sponsored insurance, or Medicaid), according to a Kaiser Family Foundation analysis.
 And nearly half of all beneficiaries select Medicare Advantage plans, which incorporate various supplemental coverage in addition to basic Medicare benefits.

-The good news is that Medicare beneficiaries who have supplemental Medicare coverage will generally find that their resulting coverage is quite comprehensive.
+Medicare beneficiaries who have supplemental Medicare coverage will generally find that their resulting coverage is quite comprehensive.
 And depending on the cost of the employer-sponsored plan (including premiums and out-of-pocket costs), some people also end up with lower overall healthcare costs once they switch to Medicare.

 Medicare Advantage plans are often relatively inexpensive – some have no premium at all other than the cost of Medicare Part B. And Medicare Advantage plans come with built-in caps on out-of-pocket exposure, limited to $8,300 for in-network care in 2023 – although that does not include the cost of prescription drugs.
 (Although Medicare Advantage plans have caps on out-of-pocket costs, Original Medicare does not.
 This is why Medigap supplements are so important if you enroll in Original Medicare.)

 Medicare Advantage plans can also include dental and vision coverage, which isn’t covered under Original Medicare.
 But Medicare Advantage plans have the same sort of provider network restrictions as other commercial health plans, including most employer-sponsored plans.

-In 2015, the average employee premium cost for employer-sponsored health insurance was $1,071, or about $89 per month.
-(This is far lower than the actual cost of coverage, but employers pay an average of 70 percent of their employees’ premiums.)
+In 2022, the average employee’s payroll-deducted premium cost for employer-sponsored health insurance was $1,327, or about $111 per month.
+(This is far lower than the actual cost of coverage, but employers pay an average of more than 83% of their employees’ premiums.)
 In addition to the premiums, the average employer-sponsored plan had an annual deductible of $1,763 in 2022 (among plans that have deductibles, which is the majority of employer-sponsored plans).

 When you switch to Medicare, Part A is usually free.
-Part B costs $124.80 per month for new enrollees in 2016.
-(Higher-income enrollees pay more.)
+Part B costs $164.90 per month for most enrollees in 2023 (higher-income enrollees pay more.)
 Original Medicare is comprised of Part A and Part B together, although if you continue to work after age 65, you may want to consider delaying your enrollment in Part B and using your employer-sponsored coverage instead.

-The average Medicare Advantage premium in 2023 is about $18 per month (across all Advantage plans, including those that have no premiums), in addition to the cost of Part B. Most Medicare Advantage plans include deductibles, and their out-of-pocket maximum can be as high as $6,700 in 2016.
+The average Medicare Advantage premium in 2023 is about $18 per month (across all Advantage plans, including those that have no premiums), in addition to the cost of Part B. Most Medicare Advantage plans include deductibles, and their out-of-pocket maximum can be as high as $8,300 in 2023.

-So if we look only at the averages, Original Medicare plus a Medigap plan and a Part D Prescription Drug plan would cost roughly $351 per month ($164.90 plus $43 plus $143), while Medicare Advantage would cost roughly $183 per month (about $18 plus $164.90).
+So if we look only at the averages, Original Medicare plus a very comprehensive Medigap plan and a Part D Prescription Drug plan would cost roughly $351 per month ($164.90 plus $43 plus $143), while Medicare Advantage would cost roughly $183 per month (about $18 plus $164.90).
 Of course, the actual numbers vary considerably depending on where you live and which plans you select once you enroll in Medicare; there are plenty of lower-priced Medigap and Part D plans, and the right choice will depend on your specific needs and budget.